deNBI/cloud-user-docs/wiki/Tutorials/Elixir_AAI/Elixir_AAI.md

 !!! note

-    Life Science AAI was previosly known as Elixir AAI.
+    Life Science AAI was previously known as Elixir AAI.
 The name was changed in 2021.
 The previous name has been replaced with the new one in this tutorial.
     Please note that if you have used the old version of the tutorial, you will need to update the URLs and names of the services accordingly.